 - E6: Exhaust high limit fault: If the exhaust temperature goes above 87.7°C (190°F) all outputs will turn off and E6 will be displayed.

-The Spruce: There are several things that could be causing this-your thermal fuse, bad coils on the gas valve, or a blocked vent.
-Start with the vent test because it is easy and no parts to replace!
+- There are several things that could be causing this problem: the dryer's thermal fuse, bad coils on the gas valve, or a blocked vent.
+To pinpoint the cause, start with a test of the vent because it is easy and there are no parts to replace.

-Unplug the dryer from the electrical power source.
+- Unplug the dryer from the electrical power source.
 Turn off the gas to the machine at the gas supply line.
 There should be a shut off valve on the supply pipe for this purpose.
-Once that is accomplished, pull the machine out so you can access behind it.
+Once that is accomplished, pull the machine out so you can access the back.
 Being careful not to damage the gas line or venting system.
-Then disconnect the vent from the dryer.
-The test is to remove the entire vent from the dryer and dry a normal load of clothes.
+Then disconnect the vent from the dryer and dry a normal load of clothes.

-Why does my GE Gas Dryer Not Work on One Cycle?
+GE Gas Dryer Not Working on Every Cycle

-The Spruce: Since your GE Gas Dryer is heating up on other cycles, it is most likely a malfunctioning thermostat or gas valve.
+Since the GE Gas Dryer is heating up properly on three of four cycles, it is most likely a malfunctioning thermostat or gas valve.
 Cotton is the hottest setting so this failure is signaling trouble ahead for every cycle.
 Test the thermostat and check the valves and do the repairs now.